zeljkoobrenovic/grounded-architecture/_posts/2022-03-02-data-platform.markdown

 * Key business metrics, like vibrancy.
 * Slack activity to understand team interactions.

-In the following sections, I give more details on several of these architecture data platform.
+In the following sections, I give more details on several of these architecture data pillar.

 ![](assets/images/apps.jpg)
 <br>